thomasneff/mmbn3-draft-gauntlet/README.md

+# Required Bizhawk version (as of 2025-04-07)
+Currently this has been tested to work with Bizhawk 2.6.0.
+Newer versions seems to break things - I will work on updating it to a more recent version of Bizhawk.

 # What is it?

 The MMBN3 Gauntlet mod is a modification of Megaman Battle Network 3: Blue that turns the game into a roguelite experience.
 (Imagine: Slay The Spire meets Battle Network)